sheeran/octoblog/source/_posts/2012-11-02-upgrading-my-apple-gear.markdown

 ### Laptop
 What my next computer will be is a tricky question.
 I love my current MacBook Pro.
 My previous machine was a 2006 PowerMac G5, and while I appreciate the portability, the screen can be a bit cramped at times.
 A situation I could rectify if I bothered to hook up my old 20 inch Cinema Display.

 The new iMacs are impressive, but I'm not sure I want to be an early Fusion Drive adopter.
-Additionally, all of my backup drives are Fire Wire, a technology that Apple appears to be leaving behind for Thunderbolt and USB 3, so the added expense of replacing those would be a factor.
+Additionally, all of my backup drives are FireWire, a technology that Apple appears to be leaving behind for Thunderbolt and USB 3, so the added expense of replacing those would be a factor.

 Oddly enough, the new Mac Mini does still have a FW 800 port, and I have been thinking about getting one for a few months now as a home server/media center (to replace my first generation Apple TV).